neg4n/next-api-compose/README.md

 ## Introduction

-This library provides a hassle-free way of composing multiple middleware functions into one [Next.js API Route Handler][next-api-route-handlers]'s method in the **[App Directory][next-app-router-intro]** router.
+This library provides a hassle-free way of composing multiple middleware functions into one [Next.js API Route Handler][next-api-route-handlers]'s method in the **[App Directory][next-app-router]** router.

 > [!IMPORTANT]
-> The `2.0.0` version of the library supports both [app] and pages directory API utilities.
-If you're still using Pages Router and you want to migrate from versions below `2.0.0`, please read [migration guide](./MIGRATE_V2.md).
+> The `2.0.0` version of the library supports both [app][next-app-router] and [pages][next-app-router] directory oriented API utilities.
+If you're still using Pages Router and you want to migrate from versions below `2.0.0`, please read [migration guide](./.github/MIGRATE_V2.md) and ocassionally consider checking out [intro to the App Router][next-app-router-intro].

 ## Features